rakin374/rakin374/README.md

 👋 Hi, my name is Rakin Munim

-Welcome to my GitHub!
-Feel free to hop around and examine some of the software systems I have worked on.

-I am a young individual interested in learning about our reality.
-I have studied computer science formally but am also interested in physics.
-I love thinking about what's possible in this universe(it seems limitless).
-Additionally, I have recently begun studying the humanities more often dabbling in subjects like art history and music.
+I am a computer science graduate with interests in security and AI.
+Currently, I am working on a few projects that dabble in computer vision and information preservation.

 - linkedIn: rakinmunim